MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxrtstreamnotifypacketcomplete.md

 ### -param Stream

-A pointer to a location that receives a handle to the new ACXSTREAM Object.

-An ACXSTREAM Object that represents an audio stream created by a circuit.
+An existing ACXSTREAM Object.
+An ACXSTREAM object represents an audio stream created by a circuit.
 The stream is composed of a list of elements created based on the parent circuit’s elements.
-For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param CompletedPacket

-The packet completion time.
+A 0-based Packet index indicating the packet that was just completed.

 ### -param QPCCompletion

-A 0-based Packet index.
+The packet completion time, as returned by KeQueryPerformanceCounter.
+This value should be as close as possible to the actual hardware completion (for example, the driver can call KeQueryPerformanceCounter from in its Interrupt Service Routine).

 ## -returns